+Unit Reference M/506/9172

+Level 2

-Unit Reference M/506/9172 Level 2 Credit Value 6 Guided Learning Hours 20 Total Unit Time 60 (20GLH + 40 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to work-based practice within a youth work setting.
+Credit Value 6

+Guided Learning Hours 20

+Total Unit Time 60 (20GLH + 40 hours for independent research and assessment)

+Unit Summary This unit outlines knowledge and skills relating to work-based practice within a youth work setting.
 Learners must have access to a real work environment.

+Learning Outcomes Assessment Criteria

-Learning Outcomes (1 to 4) The learner will: Assessment Criteria (1.1 to 4.2) The learner can: 1.
-Be able to apply the principles and practice of participation and empowerment to plan a youth work programme Describe what is meant by young people's participation and empowerment Assess youth work programme requirements using participation principles and inclusive practice Comply with organisation policies, procedures and safeguarding requirements when planning youth work programme Describe the main stages of programme and activity planning 1.5.
+(1 to 4) (1.1 to 4.2)

+The learner will: The learner can:

+Be able to apply the principles and practice of participation and empowerment to plan a youth work programme 1.1.
+Describe what is meant by young people's participation and empowerment 1.2.
+Assess youth work programme requirements using participation principles and inclusive practice 1.3.
+Comply with organisation policies, procedures and safeguarding requirements when planning youth work programme 1.4.
+Describe the main stages of programme and patients using participation

+activity planning 1.5.
 Plan a youth work programme using inclusive resources

 1.6.
-Plan an evaluation process for a youth work programme 2.
-Be able to deliver a youth work programme, based on participation processes undertaken with young people 2.1.
-Support the delivery of a youth work programme Comply with organisation policies, procedures and safeguarding requirements when delivering youth work programme 3.
+Plan an evaluation process for a youth work programme Be able to deliver a youth work programme, based on participation processes undertaken with young people 2.1.
+Support the delivery of a youth work programme2.2.
+Comply with organisation policies, procedures and safeguarding requirements when delivering youth work programme 3.
 Be able to evaluate practice following the delivery of youth work programmes 3.1.
-3.2.
-3.3.
-Describe methods of evaluating the effectiveness of activities in work based practice Describe the effectiveness of the youth work programme highlighting good practice and areas for development Complete evaluation records for the activities delivered 4.
-Be able to reflect on own practice following the delivery of youth work programmes 4.1.
-Reflect on own contribution and effectiveness in planning and delivering activities Assess own practice and areas for development in relation to the youth work delivery
+Describe methods of evaluating the effectiveness of activities in work based practice 3.2.
+Describe the effectiveness of the youth work programme highlighting good practice and areas for development 3.3.
+Complete evaluation records for the activities delivered Be able to reflect on own practice following the delivery of youth work programmes 4.1.
+Reflect on own contribution and effectiveness in planning and delivering activities 4.2.
+Assess own practice and areas for development in relation to the youth work delivery